bweatherson/demons/latest-export.md

   | The fewer men, the greater share of  honor.
   | God’s will!
 I pray thee, wish not one man more.

-It looks like Henry is suggesting something like the following decision table.
+It looks like Henry is suggesting that table \@ref(tab:agincourt) is the right model for their decision.

 ```{r, agincourt, cache=TRUE}
 agincourt <- tribble(